 The Bottom Line

 Based on the information listed above, cannabis may be legalized for recreational use following the Fall 2016 vote.
 If this does happen, Nevada’s cannabis industry can expect to see a boost in both profits and customer bases.
-This is especially true since medical marijuana dispensaries like Essence are well equipped to both handle any legal changes that may occur in the next few months and educate the influx of new customers that they are sure to see.
+This is especially true since medical marijuana dispensaries like Essence are well equipped to both handles any legal changes that may occur in the next few months and educate the influx of new customers that they are sure to see.

 Where do you stand on Question 2?
 Let us know in the comments below.